byui-cse/cse251-course/week04/prepare.md

 > The following is from the above link

-Bear in mind that a process that has put items in a queue will wait before terminating until all the buffered items are fed by the “feeder” thread to the underlying pipe.
+Bear in mind that a process/thread that puts items in a queue will wait before terminating until all the buffered items are fed by the “feeder” thread to the underlying pipe.
 (The child process can call the `Queue.cancel_join_thread` method of the queue to avoid this behavior.)

 This means that whenever you use a queue you need to make sure that all items which have been put on the queue will eventually be removed before the process is joined.
-Otherwise you cannot be sure that processes which have put items on the queue will terminate.
+Otherwise you cannot be sure that processes/threads which have put items on the queue will terminate.
 Remember also that non-daemonic processes will be joined automatically.

 An example which will deadlock is the following: